Thursday was not the day to call for a tow truck in the Inland Northwest.

 Her love of the business never seemed out of place for her family.

-Her daughters, Melody Goode and Gwen Druckrey, said her jobs as a driver seemed fitting for their strong-willed mother, who’d already worked as a sheriff’s deputy in Pend Oreille County.
+Her daughters, Melody Goode and Gwen Druckrey, said being a tow truck driver just seemed fitting for their strong-willed mother, who’d already worked as a sheriff’s deputy in Pend Oreille County.

 “We lost one of the great women in the industry, and there’s so few to start with,” Goode said.
 “It’s still a good ol’ boys club.”

-Born in Chicago, Betsy Merrill moved to Hawaii as a toddler, dropped out of school after the eighth grade, then moved to Washington with her daughters in 1974 to run a grocery store in Dalkena.
+Born in Chicago, Betsy Merrill moved to Hawaii as a toddler, dropped out of school in the 8th grade, then moved to Washington with her daughters in 1974 to run a grocery store in Dalkena.

 Merrill’s ex-husband, Ray Bourquin, was a driver for Rouse’s when the two married, and Betsy used to ride with him on tows.